 HAWAIIAN CULTURAL TALK AT RITZ-CARLTON HOTEL

-Fridays at 10 AM, see a video about the Hawaiian people, with a discussion by Hawaiian Cultural Advisor Clifford Naeole, called “Sense of Place.”
-Call him at the Ritz 669-6200 to verify day and time.
+Weekly, you can see a video about the Hawaiian people, with a discussion by Hawaiian Cultural Advisor Mr. Clifford Naeʻole called “Sense of Place.”
+Call the Ritz at 808-669-6200 to verify the day and time.

 KEALIA POND NATIONAL WILDLIFE REFUGE

 Walk around these quiet and peaceful wetlands in the south part of Maui’s central valley, looking at the birds and maybe some turtles.
-Enter at mile marker 6 on Mokulele Highway (route 311) just north of North Kihei Road (route 310).
-Daytime only; closed weekends.
-Call 875-1582 for further information or see
+Enter at mile marker 6 on Maui Veterans Highway (Route 311) (formerly called Mokulele Highway), just north of North Kihei Road (route 310).
+6 am – 7 pm daily.

 SHUTTLE BUS (some free and others cost $2)